 The data sample was obtained through various SN follow-up campaigns.
-These are: 1) the Cerro Tololo SN program (CT, PIs: Phillips & Suntzeff, 1986-2003); 2) the Calán/Tololo SN program (PI: Hamuy 1989-1993); 3) the Optical and Infrared Supernova Survey (SOIRS, PI: Hamuy, 1999-2000); 4) the Carnegie Type II Supernova Program (CATS, PI: Hamuy, 2002-2003); and 5) the Carnegie Supernova Project (CSP, Hamuy et al. 2006, PIs: Phillips & Hamuy, 2004-2009).
-An initial analysis of the V-band lightcurve morphologies of this sample has recently been published in Anderson et al. (accepted), and we refer the reader to that paper for in-depth description of SN light-curve parameter measurements.
-In addition, an initial analysis of the spectral diversity of SNe II, concentrating on H $\alpha$ profiles, was recently published in Gutierrez et al. (accepted).
-The data taken from the above follow-up programs used in the current analysis amounts to 646 optical wavelength spectra of 95 SNe II.
-From the above surveys, we excluded events classified as type IIn, type IIb, and SN 1987A-like.
+These are: (1) the Cerro Tololo SN programme (PIs: Phillips & Suntzeff 1986-2003); (2) the Calán/Tololo SN programme (PI: Hamuy 1989-1993); (3) the Optical and Infrared Supernova Survey (PI: Hamuy 1999-2000); (4) the Carnegie Type II Supernova Program (PI: Hamuy 2002-2003); and (5) the Carnegie Supernova Project (CSP; Hamuy et al. 2006, PIs: Phillips & Hamuy 2004-2009).
+An initial analysis of the V-band light-curve morphologies of this sample has recently been published in Anderson et al. (2014), and we refer the reader to that paper for in-depth description of SN light-curve parameter measurements.
+In addition, an initial analysis of the spectral diversity of SNe II, concentrating on H α profiles, was recently published in Gutierrez et al. (2014).
+The data taken from the above follow-up programmes used in the current analysis amounts to 646 optical wavelength spectra of 95 SNe II.
+From the above surveys, we excluded events classified as IIn, IIb and SN 1987A-like.
 Furthermore, we only include in the current analysis SNe which have well-constrained explosion epochs (see below), and more than two spectral observations during the photospheric phase.
 We note that the follow-up surveys contributing to the current sample were magnitude limited.

 Spectra were reduced and extracted in the standard way, and the reader is referred to Folatelli et al. (2013) for a detailed outline of the procedures employed (see also Hamuy et al. 2006).
 These are analogous to those applied to the CSP SN Ia sample.
-In summary, 2d spectra were bias subtracted and flat fielded before 1d extraction using the apall task in IRAF.
-1d spectra were then wavelength calibrated through observations of arc lamps, and were finally flux calibrated using observations of spectrophotometric standard stars.
-The typical RMS of individual wavelength solutions less than 0.4 Å, hence this uncertainty brings negligible error into the velocity estimations.
-The database of spectra were obtained with many different telescopes and instruments.
-Typically the extracted 1d spectra have wavelength resolutions between 5-8 Å, corresponding to velocity resolutions of 230-370 km s-1.
+In summary, 2D spectra were bias subtracted and flat fielded before 1D extraction using the apall task in IRAF.
+1D spectra were then wavelength calibrated through observations of arc lamps, and were finally flux calibrated using observations of spectrophotometric standard stars.
+The typical rms of individual wavelength solutions is less than 0.4 Å, hence this uncertainty brings negligible error into the velocity estimations.
+The data base of spectra was obtained with many different telescopes and instruments.
+Typically, the extracted 1D spectra have wavelength resolutions between 5 and 8 Å, corresponding to velocity resolutions of 230-370 km s-1.
 The S/N ratio of spectra vary, depending on object brightness and distance from the observer.
-In the majority of cases the S/N of the 1d spectra near to the $H\alpha$ wavelength region of interest is more than 20.
+In the majority of cases, the S/N of the 1D spectra near to the H α wavelength region of interest is more than 20.